-Diary Of A Busker Day 321 Thursday January 31st Winchester High Street (1. opposite Bellis, Time: 12:54-2:30pm, 2. opposite Oxfam, Time: 3:32-5pm).
+Diary Of A Busker Day 321 Thursday January 31st 2013 Winchester High Street 1.
+Opposite Bellis.
+Time: 12:54-2:30pm 2.
+Opposite Oxfam.
+Time: 3:32-5pm

-I mention to Ian that Demelza said she found it quite hard to judge how loud she was when it’s windy, so she tends to sometimes over-do it, which isn’t good for her voice.
-(I remember I could hear her down at Vodafone yesterday).
+I mention to Ian that Demelza said she found it quite hard to judge how loud she was when it’s windy, so she tends to sometimes over-do it, which isn’t good for her voice; I remember I could hear her down at Vodafone yesterday.
 Ian says, ‘Well, I understand they use the cavities in their head.
 Demelza says that’s why sopranos are so stupid, because of the spaces!’

-Later on, I’ve got my head down and I hear a ‘You always play the same song’ line, and before I even look up, I’ve got my hand in my pocket to get my phone to dial 101, just like what the PCSO said.
-As my hand’s in there I look up and it’s a bloke with a dog but it’s not the one who was harassing me the other day.
-This one is like a cleaned-up version.
-After a second or two I realise it’s Brian the Geordie, the guy who was WITH the harasser.
-He speaks: ‘Sorry about that other bloke.
-‘E had no right to say that to you (thanks for sticking up for me at the time, pal), it’s none of his business what you play.
-You’re not here playin’ for him.’
+Later on, I’ve got my head down and I hear a ‘You always play the same song’ line, and before I even look up, I’ve got my hand in my pocket to get my phone to dial 101, just like what the CPSO said.
+As I’m getting my phone I look up and it’s a bloke with a dog but it’s not the one who was harassing me the other day.
+This one is like a cleaned-up version and after a couple of seconds I realise it’s Brian the Geordie, the guy who was WITH the harasser.
+‘Sorry about that other bloke, ‘ee had no right to say that to you (thanks for sticking up for me at the time, pal)…it’s none of his business what you play, I mean, you’re not here playin’ for ‘im.’
 ‘Oh right, OK.’
-‘Ah just want you to know, Ah don’t want it to reflect on me – I mean we’ve always got on alreet, you and me, haven’t we? – we say hello, like.’
-Hm, I suppose there’s some sort of logic there, if saying “hello” once every 6 months is ‘getting on alright’.
+‘Ah just want you to know, Ah don’t want it to reflect on me – I mean, we’ve always got on alreet, you and me, ‘aven’t we?…we say hello, like.’
+Hmm…I suppose there’s some sort of logic there, if saying “hello” once every six months is “getting on alright”.
 ‘Yeah, sure (I momentarily forget his name)…Brian, isn’t it?’
-‘Yeah, anyway, like I said, there’s no reflection of me, you know.
-A mean, ah know yer out here playin’ – none of us have much money, like.’
+‘Yeah, anyway, like ah said, there’s no reflection of me, you know.
+Ah mean, ah know yer out here playin’ – none of us have much money, like.’
 ‘Yeah, and that guy – I remember he once said I was some millionaire who lived on a house on the hill.
 I’m scraping to make a living.
-I wouldn’t be out here if I wasn’t’, I say, stopping myself from going further into my ‘hard-luck story.’
-‘Yeah, reet – well, just to make it clear, I don’t want what he said the other day ta reflect badly on me, like.
+I wouldn’t be out here if I wasn’t’, I say, stopping myself from going further into my “hard-luck story.”
+‘Yeah, reet – well, just to make it clear, ah don’t want what he said the other day ta reflect badly on me, like.
 He’s nothin’ to do with me, OK?’
 I should have asked why was he walking with him if he was nothing to do with him.
-I reckon he must have said something like “leave him alone” to the guy, just before they went off, which is fair enough – if he did.
+I reckon he must have said something like “leave him alone” to the guy, just before they went off, which is fair enough, if he did.
 I suppose I’ll have to forgive him his association.